 If that wasn’t kid-friendly enough, you’ll also find a theme park with a Peppa Pig themed area and a steam railway in this outdoorsy stretch of southern England.
 Where to find it all?
-Read on for Plum Guide's expert list of things to do in the New Forest with kids.
+Well, that's where we here at Plum Guide come in, with our expert knowledge helping you enjoy the Perfect trip.
+Read on for our expert list of things to do in the New Forest with kids.
 And if you’re looking for accommodation, our professionally vetted homes are suitably child-friendly too.

 Take a forest walk (or cycle)

-If your family is known to go from stressed to calm in seconds if someone puts you in front of some greenery, then Exbury Gardens is your place.
+If your family is known to go from stressed to calm in seconds when put in front of some greenery, then Exbury Gardens is your place.
 Expect 200 acres of woodland, gardens stretching along the fancily named Beaulieu River, daffodil meadows, hydrangea and maple walks, precision-placed sundial gardens and views over the water to the Isle of Wight.
 Plus, the kids will love a ride on the steam railway.

 Hire a boat at Lymington